 Lodge radiation gauge notification

 A site plan is to be provided to diagrammatically identify the location of radiation sources and gauges.
-The site plan should be consistent with a manifest site plan as per Annex D of the Notification of hazardous chemicals and abandoned tanks, from SafeWork NSW.
+The site plan should be consistent with a manifest site plan as per Annex D of the Notifications for Schedule 11 hazardous chemicals and abandoned tanks [external link], from SafeWork NSW.
 The site plan should plan should identify:

 - location of buildings, amenities, structures and internal roadways